snowplow/snowplowanalytics.com/_posts/2019-02-20-snowplow-objc-tracker-v1.0.0-released/index.md

 discourse: true
 ---

 We are pleased to announce a new release of the [Snowplow Objective-C Tracker][ios-tracker].
-[Version 1.0.0][tracker-100] brings dependency updates, some bug fixes and support for integrating the tracker into your project with Carthage.
+[Version 1.0.0][tracker-100] brings dependency updates, bug fixes and support for integrating the tracker into your project with Carthage.
 You'll also notice the introduction of our [new documentation site][docs]!

 Read on below the fold for: